martin-micimo/ansible-docker-compose/README.md

 - Installing the Docker Engine or the Compose plugin.
 - Docker Swarm setups.
 - This role looks too complicated for very simple docker compose setups.
+- This role is not scaling well with a big list of templates (>20).
+- As this role is still maturing, it is IMHO not yet ready for a productive environment.

 # Table of Content